onap/dcaegen2-services-mapper/UniversalVesAdapter/README.md

 - Here entry point will be depending on the deployment type, Getting configuration from docker env var or from CBS configures a bunch of things and starts the application in a separate process

-### Release images
-For R1 - image/version  pushed to nexus3

 ```
 nexus3.onap.org:10003/snapshots/onap/org.onap.dcaegen2.services.mapper.vesadapter.universalvesadaptor latest